-The Prime Minister makes[,] once per year, during the course of the November session, a report to the National Assembly concerning the activity of the Government during the past year and presents [expose] the general outlines of his program for the coming year.
+The Prime Minister makes[,] once per year, during the course of the November session, a report to the National Assembly concerning the activity of the Government during the past year and presents [expose] the general outlines [lignes] of his program for the coming year.

 The Prime Minister is, severally [solidairement] with his Ministers, responsible before the National Assembly.
-The commencement of the political responsibility results from the question of confidence or from the motion of censure.
+The commencement [mise en jeu] of the political responsibility results from the question of confidence or from the motion of censure.